hansemro/hyak_docs_scripts/tutorials/gui.md

 2. Running desktop environment with X11-Forwarding.

-3. (Advanced) Running desktop environment with VNC.
+3. Running desktop environment with VNC.

-4. (Recommended) Running desktop environment with VNC using scripts.

 The last (VNC) method can survive disconnects from the server since the X server is running on Hyak.
 Because of this and that VNC method achieves lower